 Proper oral hygiene is essential for everyone, in spite of age, and not just to keep our teeth and gums healthy.
 Poor dental hygiene can result in serious health issues, including heart disease, osteoporosis, stroke, respiratory disease, and much more.
 It may also impact the ability to eat and talk.

-Dental Hygiene in Dementia
+Dental Hygiene For Seniors With Dementia

 - Modeling is an excellent method to help a loved one with dementia through a multistep process like brushing one’s teeth.
 Allow the person to complete each step of the process on their own when possible: placing a small amount of toothpaste on the brush (baking soda toothpaste is preferred over fluoride, in case the person swallows it), lifting the brush to the mouth, and moving the brush side to side and up and down over all surfaces of the teeth.